ComNets-Bremen/OPSLite/README.md

 5. `nonLikedDataBytesReceivableByAllNodesSum` - Non-liked data bytes that are possible to be received by all nodes

-6. `dataDelay` - Delivery delay of data (liked and non-liked) by all nodes
+6. `avgDataDelay` - Average delivery delay of data (liked and non-liked) by all nodes

 7. `deliveryRatio` - Delivery ratio of data (liked and non-liked) by all nodes